MasegoM94/ecommerce-sql-portfolio/sql/03_channel_analysis/case_studies.md

-# 📑 Case Studies – Channel Portfolio & Paid Search Optimization
+# 📑 Case Studies – Channel Portfolio & Paid Search Optimisation

-This section compiles five analyses that explore how the company grew its acquisition portfolio, optimized across channels, and evaluated reliance on paid vs. free sources.
+This section compiles five analyses that explore how the company grew its acquisition portfolio, optimised across channels, and evaluated reliance on paid vs. free sources.

 ---

-## 1️⃣ Analysing Channel Portfolio
+## 1. Analysing Channel Portfolio

 **Business Question**

 With gsearch performing well and the site improving overall, we launched a second paid search channel, bsearch, around August 22.
 Can we pull weekly trended session volume since then and compare it to gsearch nonbrand to gauge how important this new channel will be?

 **Approach**